quicwg/base-drafts/draft-ietf-quic-transport.md

 available connection IDs.
 An implementation could do this by always supplying a new connection ID for each connection ID retired with a CONNECTION_ID_FINISHED frame.
-When a receiver of a packet notices that its peer is now using a previously unused connection ID, it can choose to supply its peer with a new connection ID using a NEW_CONNECTION_ID frame to reduce the possibility of its peer running out of available connection IDs.
+When a receiver of a packet notices that its peer is now using a previously unused connection ID, it can supply its peer with a new connection ID using a NEW_CONNECTION_ID frame to reduce the possibility of its peer running out of available connection IDs.

 Endpoints that use connection IDs with length greater than zero could have their activity correlated if their peers keep using the same destination connection ID